 Mr Bansal says he never learnt buying something on credit.
 He would only buy things he can afford to pay for.
 This is a habit that he acquired from his parents.
 But he also worries about the next generation, they have all the means and money to buy whatever they want.
 Would they care about saving before spending?

-Hearing, Mr Bansal’s story it got us to think about how savings is really built in our culture.
+Hearing, Mr Bansal’s story it got us to think about how savings is really in-built in our culture.
 Why people still prefer to buy homes when they have earned enough rather than taking a home loan.
 Why people still take public transport even when they can go by car.
 Why investing in gold is still considered as a smart investment option.
 It’s not only a matter of habits, but it’s our culture.
 Saving before Spending!